Rastafari Beliefs and Practices

 Rita Marley, the wife of Bob Marley, converted to Rastafari faith as she saw Haile Selassie passing by in his motorcade.
 She later said she saw a stigma on his hand when he waved to the crowd.

-The “grounation” word in the “Grounation day” derives from “foundation”.
-We’ve mentioned they invent words to stress I’s divinity in the already hardly understandable Jamaican Creole.
-This time, in the “grounation” word, Rastafari expressed the foundation but touched the ground.
+The “grounation” as a word in the “Grounation day” derives from “foundation”.
+We’ve mentioned how Rastafari invent words to stress Letter I’s divinity in the already hardly understandable Jamaican Creole; but this time, for the “grounation” word, Rastafari expressed the idea that the Haile Selassie’s touchdown in Jamaica felt like a foundation for them but as he touched the Jamaican ground it was actually the “Grounation”.

 Haile Selassie influenced the incorporation of “rudies” into reggae